conradwt/k8s-gateway-api-using-kong/README.md

-# K8s Gateway API Using Kong
+# K8s Gateway API Using Traefik

+The purpose of this example is to provide instructions for running the K8s Gatewey API using Traefik.

 ## Software Requirements